How to Connect Salesforce to Google Analytics 4

 GA4 is a web analytics tool.
 It allows you to understand how your website traffic interacts and engages with your content.

-But there are some clear data disparities.
+But there are clear data disparities between Salesforce CRM and Google Analytics reporting.

-1. Google Analytics can’t track individual behaviour.
 GA4 reports on your website traffic as a whole.
 It can’t share individual information which means you can’t view how individual users interact and convert.
 This means you only get a holistic view of how users engage with your content and you can’t see what exactly is driving key actions on your site.

 💡 Pro Tip: Unlike Google Analytics, Ruler tracks your customer journeys from the very beginning to acquisition.
 Learn how with our guide to tracking individual customer journeys.

-2. Google Analytics can’t track lead source.
 Google Analytics can track form submissions through goal events but it can’t link those to the original source.
 So, if a user engages three times and then converts, you won’t ever know what channel referred that new lead.
 Salesforce can pull your original source but remember, this isn’t always accurate.

 Related: How to automatically add your marketing lead source in Salesforce

-3. Salesforce can’t link new leads to anonymous website sessions.
 When a user converts on your site, you’ll likely have set it up so that they get sent right to your Salesforce CRM.
 But what data do you get here?
 Likely, it’ll just be the data that lead entered or shared.
 You won’t be able to match that lead to previous website visits they took when they were an anonymous user and so that leaves you with a lot of unanswered questions.

 Related: How to map lead source in Salesforce